ARTICLE

 Depending on your specific operation, workforce, toolset, and constraints, implementing a 2-2-3 schedule can also present some challenges.
 Some possible disadvantages include:

-• May lead to employee health issues – The ineffective management of all types of rotating shifts has been linked to sleep disruption, which can lead to health issues like cardiovascular disease.
-This typically results from poor diet, insufficient sleep, and high levels of stress—all of which can be mitigated with optimal scheduling and shift management.
+• May lead to health issues — When not managed correctly, rotating shifts have been associated with increased risks of cardiovascular disease and other stress-related conditions.
+This typically results from poor diet, insufficient sleep, and high stress levels, all of which can be mitigated with optimal scheduling and shift management.

 • Requires employers to adhere to strict state labor laws — In addition to complying with any other labor laws relevant to your specific industry and organization, you’ll need to closely examine those that may impact your ability to implement a 2-2-3 schedule.
 In California, for instance, employers must conduct a poll before leveraging a 12-hour shift pattern, allowing employees to determine whether the organization should adopt the model.
 If two-thirds of employees agree with the approach, the agency must mail the approving results to the Department of Industrial Relationships for legal verification.

-• Requires employees to work weekends – The flipside of having every other Friday through Sunday off is that employees also have to work every other weekend—a sacrifice some workers may find challenging to make.
-While some other types of shifts allow employees to work different days depending on the week, a Panama schedule requires them to follow the same pattern and thus work alternating weekends.
+• Requires employees to work weekends — The flipside of having every other Friday through Sunday off is that employees also have to work every other weekend — a sacrifice some workers may find challenging.
+While some other shifts allow employees to work different days depending on the week, a Panama schedule requires them to follow the same pattern and thus work alternating weekends.
 However, this can also be seen as a benefit for employees who prefer fixed schedules.

-• Subjects agencies to regular overtime costs – From a budget standpoint, a true 2-2-3 schedule often adds up to 84 hours in a pay period, which means every employee might make four hours of overtime during each pay period.
-While there are some variations of the Panama schedule that help organizations avoid this, it’s sometimes a negative factor when evaluating potential scheduling options.
+• Subjects agencies to regular overtime costs — From a budget standpoint, an accurate 2-2-3 schedule often adds up to 84 hours per pay period, meaning every employee might make four hours of overtime during each pay period.
+While some variations of the Panama schedule help organizations avoid this, it’s sometimes a negative factor when evaluating potential scheduling options.

 • Doesn’t allow employees to earn optimal shifts with seniority — The idea of the 2-2-3 schedule is that every employee in the agency works the same schedule.
 This can be perceived as a disadvantage for more senior members, as it means that regardless of how long they’ve been at the organization, they’ll never be able to earn a “better” schedule.